The Teachings of Buddha – Buddhism

 While searching for the answers to end suffering, Siddhartha was meditating under the Bodhi tree, also known as the tree of awakening.
 Siddhartha began reflecting on how his life had been, which made him passionate about penetrating the truth.
 And it hit him.
 He had a breakthrough that showed him the reasons for suffering.
 No attachment to things that can be lost, no living in the past nor worrying about the future.

 Live in the now were just two examples.
 Thus, he achieved enlightenment and is now whom we call Buddha.
 The idea here is acceptance.
-Staying in denial can only get you so far, so Buddhism’s practices can help you face the facts of life and suggests soothing methods to cope with it.
-Now World’s 4th largest religions Buddhism.
+Staying in denial can only get you so far, so Buddhism’s practices can help you face the facts of life and suggest soothing methods to cope with it.
+Now World’s 4th largest religion is Buddhism.

 Do Buddhists believe in a God?
 Hmmm, yes and no. Though one point of the story is that anyone can find enlightenment on their own, and many Buddhists do not turn to a God but look deep inside themselves for understanding.
 On the other hand, there are several deities throughout the old history of the teachings.
 I once asked a monk if there is a God, and he answered, “What does it matter?”